INCOSE San Diego Systems Engineering Professional (SEP) Resources

 Expert Systems Engineering Professional (ESEP) – If you are a systems engineering leader with recognized systems accomplishments and have at least 20 years of systems engineering professional work experience, then ESEP is for you.

 Need Help Preparing for the Test?

-The San Diego chapter is here to help!
+The San Diego chapter can help!
 We offer SEP test training workshops, cohort sessions, and mentoring, and also periodically offer a paper SEP test at no or little cost to you.
 Please email us for availability at: